-Request a book, article, or book chapter from another library (see exclusions below):
+Request a book, article or book chapter from another library, or from the Sprague Library’s print collections (see exclusions below):

 Double check that the library doesn’t own it by checking the Journals A-Z list for the title of the journal (e.g. “New England Journal of Medicine”):

 You can also check Google Scholar to see if there is a version of the article available for free online as Open Access.
 Logging in using the following link will also check the library’s collection for the article:

 - Google Scholar (Montclair State University NetID Login)

 If the article is not available, place a request using the Article form here: